 Instructions

-1. Fill a pint glass halfway with champagne.
+- Fill the glass with chilled champagne.

 Black Velvet History & Pairing